mcu-tools/mcuboot/boot/cypress/README.md

-### Port of MCUBoot library for evaluation with Cypress PSoC 6 chips
+### Port Of Mcuboot Library For Evaluation With Cypress PSoC 6 Chips

 ### Disclaimer